Rethinking Cybersecurity after Colonial Pipeline Hack July 23, 2021

 It is not only Russian hackers who receive media attention; Chinese hacker groups also perpetrated many cyberattacks aiming at U.S. targets.
 Recently, a cybersecurity firm, FireEye, discovered that allegedly state-backed Chinese hackers exploited vulnerabilities in remote access software used by government agencies, critical infrastructure, and the private sector in the US and Europe, suggesting a cyber espionage operation.

 These attacks may or may not be sponsored by foreign governments.
 What matters most is that there is a trend in which cyberattacks are becoming more destructive and impacting the daily lives of citizens.
-Such attacks do not only affect the economy, but they had serious political and social consequences for American society.
+Such attacks not only affect the economy, but they had serious political and social consequences for American society.
 For instance, the continuity and the volume of the damage caused by these attacks could lead to a decline in public trust in government.
 Russian interference in the national elections and subsequent social media disinformation campaigns have already damaged part of the public’s faith in the democratic process.
 America’s increasing vulnerabilities to foreign interferences, particularly in the cybersphere, could further entrench political divisiveness.

 The SolarWinds hack was expected to serve as a catalyst to rethink the nation’s cybersecurity at the federal level.
 Experts argue that the current system is broken and there is a need for organizational reform.
 After the SolarWinds hack, the Biden administration has vowed to make cybersecurity a top priority.
 The last Colonial Pipeline hack clearly demonstrated the urgency to act to modernize the nation’s cybersecurity in order to respond to highly sophisticated attacks against critical infrastructure.

-President Joe Biden signed an executive order addressing the security of the federal computer networks after the ransomware attack targeted Colonial Pipeline.
+President Joe Biden signed an executive order addressing the security of the federal computer networks after the ransomware attack targeted the Colonial Pipeline.
 The order introduced some measures to modernize the country’s cybersecurity.
-The order acknowledges the growing threat of malicious cyber campaigns and emphasizes the necessity of the partnership with the private sector to improve the cybersecurity infrastructure.
+The order acknowledges the growing threat of malicious cyber campaigns and emphasizes the necessity of a partnership with the private sector to improve the cybersecurity infrastructure.
 It also brings some extra measures to be taken by federal institutions in order to prevent and mitigate cyberattacks.
 This step is an indication that the administration takes cybersecurity very seriously.

 The private sector operates most of the nation's critical infrastructure.
 Cybersecurity vulnerabilities that could exist in these systems are clearly matters of national security.
 A Bloomberg report reveals that the U.S. Transportation Security Administration’s Pipeline Security Branch which is responsible for protecting the nation’s pipelines does not enforce mandatory requirements for cybersecurity, instead relies on discretionary protection.
 When there are no enforced mandates, companies could be reluctant to spend money on improving their cybersecurity infrastructure or allocate more resources.

 There is no simple solution or quick fix in this area.
 The public-private partnership has always been the motto for any discussion to address the challenges.
-However, given the sophistication and expansive impact of the recent attacks and clear indications about the desires of the malicious actors to engage in similar attacks, there is a need to re-define the public and private partnership to improve cybersecurity and critical infrastructure.
+However, given the sophistication and expansive impact of the recent attacks and clear indications about the desires of the malicious actors to engage in similar attacks, there is a need to redefine the public and private partnership to improve cybersecurity and critical infrastructure.

 Starting with how we define the risks and vulnerabilities and taking further steps toward a more proactive cybersecurity approach, we can enhance the national cybersecurity posture.
 By being more open to cooperation and collaboration, public and private sectors can complement and support each other’s efforts in dealing with cyber threats.